What Happens To Bad People; Why Do We Meet Them: A Chinese Metaphysics Perspective

 Hi everyone!

 Did you miss me?
-I know I’ve not blogged in a really, really long time and I can’t tell you how hard it is to jump back into writing.
-I was overseas on a post-CNY break and I think this was my longest hiatus so far.
-It’s really nice to finally slow down a little and I wish I could share what happened during this break and how some of the things I’ve experienced impacted me on a very personal level.
-I kid you not, but this hiatus I took was, in a way, life-changing and I returned from this break telling myself that I want to be a better, wiser person – but in my own Sean-esque way, of course.
+I know I’ve not blogged in a really, really long time, and I can’t tell you how hard it is to jump back into writing.
+I was overseas on a post-CNY break, and I think this was my longest hiatus so far.
+It’s nice to finally slow down a little, and I wish I could share what happened during this break and how some of the things I’ve experienced impacted me on a very personal level.
+I kid you not, but this hiatus I took was, in a way, life-changing, and I returned from this break telling myself that I want to be a better, wiser person – but in my own Sean-esque way, of course.

-I’m actually not someone who got to enjoy my life much although that being said, life is a lot better now compared to the past which I’m sure a lot of you can sort of guess.
+I’m not someone who got to enjoy my life much, although that being said, life is a lot better now compared to the past, which I’m sure a lot of you can sort of guess.

-I think I’ve said this many times and it’s also something that I am fully aware of, but I’m someone who can be very critical of others and I can be unempathetic at times.
-It’s not that I am a heartless, completely unempathetic person, but I’m someone who uses empathy very sparingly only when I feel the situation really calls for it.
+I think I’ve said this many times, and it’s also something that I am fully aware of, but I’m someone who can be very critical of others and I can be unempathetic at times.
+It’s not that I am a heartless, completely unempathetic person, but I’m someone who uses empathy very selectively, and I only use it when I feel the situation warrants it.

 I know for a fact that my sometimes overly-critical side is due to the environment I grew up in and still having to deal with some of the pain and trauma that still lingers.
 It is something I am fully aware of and have been taking steps to change ever since I severed ties with my family.
 The Will Smith slapping Chris Rock incident happened while I was overseas and it kind of drove a message home too.